myui/hivemall/README.md

 Support is through the [issue list](https://github.com/myui/hivemall/issues).
 Put a question label to ask a question.

-Or, post  [a question with hivemall tag](http://stackoverflow.com/questions/tagged/hivemall) in stackoverflow.
+Or, posta [question with hivemall tag](http://stackoverflow.com/questions/tagged/hivemall) in stackoverflow.

 References
 ----------